 Minimally Invasive Solution: Direct Lateral Interbody Fusion

 In recent years, minimally invasive solutions are becoming more and more the norm for physicians who practice spinal surgery.
 One of the most prominent techniques used in minimally invasive surgeries is the Direct Lateral Interbody Fusion, also known as LLIF (lumbar lateral interbody fusion).
+LLIF, also known as XLIF, is designed to stabilize the spine while minimizing muscle disruption.
+This advanced technique allows surgeons to access the spine from the side of the body, often resulting in less pain and faster recovery compared to traditional approaches.

 This approach to spinal fusion allows access to the affected spinal region while potentially minimizing the dangers associated with open back surgery.
 LLIF involves accessing parts of the spine through muscles on the left or ride side of the body, in order to reduce soft tissue damage and blood loss.
 Depending on the location of the damaged or injured vertebrae, interbody fusion requires the physician to gain clear access to the spine and therefore he may take several different approaches to accomplish this.